-New Pacific is a Canadian mining issuer engaged in exploring and developing mineral properties in the Americas.
-The Company's precious metal projects include the flagship Silver Sand Project, the Silverstrike Project and the Carangas Project, all of which are located in Bolivia.
-With experienced management and sufficient technical and financial resources, the Company is well positioned to build shareholder value through exploration and resource development.
+New Pacific is a Canadian mining issuer engaged in exploring and developing mineral properties in Bolivia.
+The Company's precious metal projects include the Company's flagship Silver Sand Project, the Carangas Project and the Silverstrike Project.
+With experienced management and sufficient technical and financial resources, management believes the Company is well positioned to create shareholder value through exploration and resource development.